Battle of Tannenberg: Main battle: 27–30 August

-On 29 August, von François' cavalry regiment reached Willenberg by evening, while his 1st Infantry Division occupied the road between Neidenburg and Willenberg.
-Von François' I Corps patrols linked up with Mackensen's German XVII Corps, who had advanced to Jedwabno, completing the encirclement.
-On 29 August the troops from the Russian Second Army's center who were retreating south ran into a German defensive line.
+On 29 August, François' cavalry regiment reached Willenberg by evening, while his 1st Infantry Division occupied the road between Neidenburg and Willenberg.
+François' I Corps patrols linked up with Mackensen's German XVII Corps, who had advanced to Jedwabno, completing the encirclement.
+On 29 August the troops from the Russian 2nd Army's center who were retreating south ran into a German defensive line.
 Those Russians who tried to break through by dashing across open fields heavy with crops were mowed down.
 They were in a cauldron centered at Frogenau, west of Tannenberg, and throughout the day they were relentlessly pounded by artillery.
-Many surrendered — long columns of prisoners jammed the roads away from the battleground.
+Many surrendered – long columns of prisoners jammed the roads away from the battleground.
 Hindenburg and Ludendorff watched from a hilltop, with only a single field telephone line; thereafter they stayed closer to the telephone network.
 Hindenburg met one captured Russian corps commander that day, another on the day following.
 On 30 August the Russians remaining outside of the cauldron tried unsuccessfully to break open the snare.
 Rather than report the loss of his army to Tsar Nicholas II, Samsonov disappeared into the woods that night and committed suicide.
 His body was found in the following year and returned to Russia by the Red Cross.

-On 31 August Hindenburg formally reported to the Kaiser that three Russian army corps (XIII, XV and XXIII) had been destroyed.
-The two corps (I and VI) that had not been caught in the cauldron had been severely bloodied and were retreating back to Poland.
+On 31 August Hindenburg formally reported to the Kaiser that three Russian army corps (13th, 15th and 23rd) had been destroyed.
+The two corps (1st and 6th) that had not been caught in the cauldron had been severely bloodied and were retreating back to Poland.
 He requested that the battle be named Tannenberg (an imaginative touch that both Ludendorff and Hoffmann claimed as their own).

-Samsonov's Second Army had been almost annihilated: 92,000 captured, 78,000 killed or wounded and only 10,000 (mostly from the retreating flanks) escaping.
-The Russians had lost 350 big guns.
-The Germans suffered just 12,000 casualties out of the 150,000 men committed to the battle.
-Sixty trains were required to take captured Russian equipment to Germany.
+The 2nd Army lost approximately 120,000, but, taking into account the attacks, it continued to pose a threat to the Germans from the rear, it still had 116,791 men and 435 guns.
+The Russian command continued to be active on the flanks of the German 8th Army, which affected the fact that the Germans were unable to destroy the 1st in the First Battle of the Masurian Lakes.
+The Germans suffered just 12,000 casualties out of the 150,000 men committed to the battle, incl.
+1,888 killed, 6,579 wounded and 4,588 missing.
+There is probably some data, since the authors who referred to the named lists of losses cannot single out the losses of officers.
+According to other estimates, the Hindenburg army lost c.
+30,000 men.> Sixty trains were required to take captured Russian equipment to Germany.
 The German official history estimated 50,000 Russians killed and wounded, which were never properly recorded.
 Another estimate gives 30,000 Russians killed or wounded, with 13 generals and 500 guns captured.